-- 1. Create a new Enterprise Architect project file, and click on the top-level Package. - 2.
-Select the 'Extensions | TOGAF | Insert New Framework Model' menu option.
+1. Create a new Enterprise Architect project file, and click on the top-level Package.

+2. Select the 'Specialize > Technologies > TOGAF > Insert New Framework Model' ribbon option.

 A new base TOGAF model is created in the Project Browser, containing the TOGAF Architecture Development Method (ADM) structures and the Enterprise Continuum asset Packages, and displaying the TOGAF Interface diagram.